What is GDPR?

 What does it mean for AndroApp?

 To give our clients better experience, we at Androapp are using google analytics to capture crashes, renewal status and page hits for all the apps (apart from your own analytics).
-We as such are not collecting any personally identified information, however taking a cautious approach, we will disable this collection temporarily.
+We as such are not collecting any personally identified information, however taking a cautious approach, we will disable this collection permanently.

 What does it mean for you?